-Liggett's operations are included in the consolidated federal income tax return of its indirect parent, Vector.
+The operations of Liggett and its affiliates are included in the consolidated federal income tax return of its indirect parent, Vector.
 Pursuant to a tax allocation agreement amended in 1999, the amounts provided for as currently payable for federal income taxes are based on the Company's pre-tax income for financial reporting purposes.
-Accordingly, federal deferred income taxes which would normally be reflected in the accompanying consolidated financial statements are presented by Vector.
 The Company expenses and pays Vector their portion of the consolidated income tax expense in accordance with the tax allocation agreement.